-Participating federal, regional, state, local and tribal agencies were encouraged to submit their own fire activity data for year 2016.
-Several agencies provided data and all data were incorporated into the 2016beta in some manner.
 The state of Georgia provided their own estimates of agricultural crop residue burning and completely replaced the emission estimates by the EPA.
-Idaho and the Nez Perce tribe (Idaho) provided daily activity data.
 The HMS information was replaced with the state-supplied activity data and the emissions were recomputed for this state.
+See section 4.12 in 2017 NEI TSD for more details on agricultural crop residue burning.